UniMath/agda-unimath/src/category-theory/precategory-of-functors.lagda.md

-{{#title  The precategory of functors and natural transformations between two fixed precategories}}
+#  The precategory of functors and natural transformations between two fixed precategories

 ```agda
 module category-theory.precategory-of-functors where